-Click on the three-dots icon at the top right corner above the list of links, to send the information to your account's email as a csv file, or to download the information as a pdf.
-Note that the csv option sends you the full list, whereas the pdf option downloads only the list visible on the page you are currently viewing.
+Click on the three-dots icon at the top right corner above the list of links, to send the information to your account's email as a CSV file, or to download it as a pdf.
+Note that the CSV option sends you the full list, whereas the pdf option downloads only the list visible on the page you are currently viewing.

 D. Recipient Clicks

 You can also explore how many recipients clicked on a specific link through the Recipient Clicks option, which shows you how each recipient has interacted with the links inside your campaign.

 This tab is comprised of three parts: the first column shows the email of the recipient who clicked on a link, the second column shows the link URL on which they clicked and the third column shows how many times they clicked in total.